nautobot/nautobot/docs/miscellaneous/reports.md

 ## Writing Reports

-Reports must be saved as files in the `netbox/reports/` path within the NetBox installation path.
+Reports must be saved as files in the [`REPORTS_ROOT`](../configuration/optional-settings/#reports_root) path (which defaults to `netbox/reports/`).
 Each file created within this path is considered a separate module.
-Each module holds one or more reports, each of which performs a certain function.
+Each module holds one or more reports (Python classes), each of which performs a certain function.
 The logic of each report is broken into discrete test methods, each of which applies a small portion of the logic comprising the overall test.

 !!! warning
     The reports path includes a file named `__init__.py`, which registers the path as a Python module.
 Do not delete this file.